Tools & Resources▼

 If you're lucky, your employer will match your contributions up to a certain level (e.g., 50 cents on the dollar up to 6 percent of your salary).
 You typically become vested in your employer's contributions and related earnings through years of service (the details depend on the plan).
 Employer contributions are also pretax and are basically free money (once you're vested), so you should try to take full advantage of them.
 If you fail to make contributions and receive no match, you are actually walking away from money your employer is offering to you.

-Another beneficial feature that many 401(k) plans offer is the ability to borrow against your vested balance at a reasonable interest rate.
+Another feature that many 401(k) plans offer is the ability to borrow up to 50% of your vested balance (or $50,000, if less) at a reasonable interest rate.
 You can use a plan loan to pay off high-interest debts or meet other large expenses, like the purchase of a car.
 You typically won't be taxed or penalized on amounts you borrow as long as the loan is repaid within five years.
 Immediate repayment may be required, however, if you leave your employer.
 Loan payments are deducted from your paycheck with after-tax dollars.

 Finally, 401(k)s are a very convenient and reliable way to save.
 You decide what percentage of your salary to contribute, up to allowable limits.
 Your contributions are deducted automatically from your salary each pay period.
 Because the money never passes through your hands, there's no temptation to spend it or skip a contribution here and there.
 Most plans allow for contributions as small as 1 percent of your paycheck.